-We have a large South Africa team of experts here at Rainbow - Kirsten Woolley, Chania Hemsley-Smith and Lisa Fisher.
+We have a large South Africa team of experts here at Rainbow - Inken Scharpwinkel-Smith, Amy Wheeler and Candice Buchan.
 All would be delighted to talk to you about travelling in South Africa - you can ring them on 020 7666 1250.
-Meantime Kirsten answers some of the questions we are most often asked.
+In the meantime Inken answers some of the questions we are most often asked.

 Why travel to South Africa?